Anner-deJong/CarND--Extended-Kalman-Filter-Project/writeup.md

     void FusionEKF::ProcessMeasurement(const MeasurementPackage &measurement_pack)

-Upon receiving the first measurment through `ProcessMeasurement()`, the measurment argument is used to initialize the Kalman filter object state (other filter matrices get initialized upon construction of the `FusionEKF` object itself, or get created during an update call).
+Upon receiving the first measurement through `ProcessMeasurement()`, the measurement argument is used to initialize the Kalman filter object state (other filter matrices get initialized upon construction of the `FusionEKF` object itself, or get created during an update call).

-In any following call to `ProcessMeasurement()` the measurements gets used to update the filter object.
+In any following call to `ProcessMeasurement()` a measurement gets used to update the filter object.
 Again, depending on whether the measurement is from a radar or from a laser sensor, different measurement data is available and different update functions get called.
 A laser measurement is in cartesian coordinates, and a regular Kalman filter suffices: `KalmanFilter::Update()`.
 A radar measurement is in polar coordinates, and requires an Extended Kalman filter: `KalmanFilter::UpdateEKF()`.

 ### 4. kalman_filter.cpp